-Natural Law and Moral Universalism
+Natural Rights and Moral Universalism - LO 1,3

 This module is taught through lectures and seminars.
 Students are expected to prepare thoroughly for the seminars both in terms of completing the assessment (giving presentations) but also in terms of evaluating the presentations in a formative way and participating in the seminar discussions.
 Indeed, the reflective aspects of the module require students to consider the political and ethical ideas of the module not only in abstract theoretical terms, but also in terms of ethical practice and transformation.
-Blended learning will be achieved through the use of the University’s web-based learning facilities and ITC in the classroom.
+Blended learning will be achieved through the University’s provision of web-based learning facilities and ITC in the classroom.